AI MedTech Match Grand Challenge

 • This stage occurs before AI faculty have been engaged

-Stage 2 - AI Faculty Match (Winter, 2025/2026)
+Stage 2 - AI Faculty Match (Completed by 2/6/2026)

 AI faculty experts will review the videos and indicate which clinical faculty they would be interested in partnering with.

-• AI faculty will have the opportunity to watch the videos at any time during a two week period after submissions
+• AI faculty will have the opportunity to watch the videos at any time during a two-week period after submissions

 • AI faculty will fill out a short survey to indicate which project(s) are of most interest to them